MCAT TEST UPDATE

 What is the MCAT®?

 The Medical College Admission Test (MCAT) is owned and operated by the Association of American Medical Colleges (AAMC).
 For information on the test, including testing dates, locations, and preparation materials, consult the AAMC's website below.
 Note that the MCAT may be required, optional or not applicable depending on your applicant category.
-To view MCAT version policy, please refer to the paragraph below.
-Access test dates and the AAMC website.
+To view MCAT version policy, please refer to: Consideration of MCAT results below.
+You can consult test dates and the AAMC website on the last paragraph.

 Read more ► Taking MCAT exam

 - Applicants in the Quebec University, Out-of-Province Canadian and International University categories whose degree for the basis of admission is from a non-Canadian university.